generalroboticslab/SymMatika/README.md

         3,                                    // max tree depth
         {true, true, true, true, true, true}, // enable all operations true,                                 // all variables are relevant
-        true                                  // are there multiple data distributions?
+        false                                 // are there multiple data distributions?
     );

     symMatika.run();